SamMartin92/tic-tac-to/README.md

 #### This site was built in gitpod and deployed in github.
 Please see steps to deploy site below:

 - Navigate to 'Your Repositories' in your Github profile.
-- Ensure all commmits are pushed to 'main' branch.
+- Ensure all commits are pushed to 'main' branch.
 - Navigate to the Settings tab above your project files.
 - Navigate to 'Pages'.
 - Select branch 'main' and click Save.
 At this point github will begin to build the live site.